Some past productions. Let’s focus on the 21st Century, shall we?

 Author, Actor, Executive Producer

-In this final scene of the film, directed by Kamala Lopez, the bread that Jeannette has been making from scratch throughout the film is magically transformed into a precious baby (very cleverly played by my grandson, Casey Joel).
+In this final scene of the film, the bread that Jeannette has been making from scratch throughout the film is magically transformed into a precious baby (very cleverly played by my grandson, Casey Joel).

 Jeannette Rankin said, “Civilization needs peace as bread needs yeast.”